Steven D. Wexner: Career

-Innovation and research

-Fecal incontinence research and treatment
+Research

 Wexner has focused on research related to fecal incontinence treatment.
-His 1993 paper with Marcio Jorge on the etiology and management of fecal incontinence is among the most cited works in the field and contributed to current treatment approaches.
+In 1993, he and Marcio Jorge published a paper on the etiology and management of fecal incontinence that first presented what became known as the Wexner Incontinence Score.

-Wexner has worked on the development and refinement of surgical techniques for fecal incontinence, including sphincteroplasty, sacral nerve stimulation, and artificial bowel sphincter implantation.
-He has published on the outcomes of these procedures and contributed to treatment algorithms used in clinical practice.

-His research has included quality of life assessments for patients with fecal incontinence.
-His work has emphasized multidisciplinary approaches involving colorectal surgeons, gastroenterologists, pelvic floor physical therapists, and other specialists.

 In 2022, Cleveland Clinic Florida received a $5 million gift to fund Wexner's research.
-In recognition of their generous contribution, Cleveland Clinic Weston recognized the Shulmans by naming the Digestive Disease Center the Ellen Leifer Shulman and Steven Shulman Digestive Disease Center.
+In recognition of their contribution, Cleveland Clinic Weston recognized the Shulmans by naming the Digestive Disease Center the Ellen Leifer Shulman and Steven Shulman Digestive Disease Center.

-In an interview with Local 10, Wexner shared that he has been seeing a higher frequency of colorectal cancer in younger patients, due to genetic drift as well as environmental and dietary factors.
-This is often misdiagnosed until the disease has become advanced, and so Wexner recommends beginning regular colonoscopy screenings earlier than guidelines currently advise.
+In a December 2020 interview with Local 10, Wexner said colorectal cancer was becoming more frequent in younger patients, which he attributed to genetic, environmental, and dietary factors.
+In a later television interview, he noted that symptoms in younger adults are often mistaken for hemorrhoids and that approximately half of colorectal cancer cases present without symptoms.

 Clinical scoring systems

-Wexner has developed clinical scoring systems used in colorectal surgery and gastroenterology.
-These scoring systems are used for patient assessment, treatment planning, and outcome evaluation.
+Wexner has developed several clinical scoring systems used in colorectal surgery and gastroenterology.

-Wexner Incontinence Score

 The Wexner Incontinence Score, also known as the Cleveland Clinic Incontinence Score, is a scoring system for assessing fecal incontinence severity.
-Developed with J. Marcio N. Jorge, MD, this scoring system evaluates five parameters: type of incontinence (solid, liquid, gas, pad wearing, and lifestyle alteration), with each scored from 0 (never) to 4 (always), yielding a total score of 0-20.
-The score has been validated in multiple languages and is used for pre- and post-operative assessment of anal incontinence treatment outcomes.
+Developed with J. Marcio N. Jorge, the score evaluates five parameters—incontinence to solid stool, incontinence to liquid stool, incontinence to gas, need to wear a pad, and lifestyle alteration—each scored from 0 (never) to 4 (always), for a total score of 0 to 20.

-Wexner Constipation Score

 The Wexner Constipation Score, also known as the Cleveland Clinic Constipation Score or Agachan-Wexner Score, is used for assessment of constipation severity.
 The score evaluates eight parameters including frequency of bowel movements, difficulty of evacuation, completeness of evacuation, abdominal pain, time spent on toilet, type of assistance required, unsuccessful attempts per 24 hours, and duration of constipation.
-Each parameter is scored 0-4, with a maximum score of 30.
-This scoring system is used in clinical practice for constipation assessment and treatment planning.

-Pikarsky-Wexner Perianal Crohn's Disease Score

 In 2002, Wexner and colleagues developed a scoring system specifically for perianal Crohn's disease to predict surgical outcomes.
 This scoring system incorporates patient history and physical examination findings to assess disease activity and predict the likelihood of successful surgical intervention.
-Prior to its development, clinicians lacked reliable indices for evaluating perianal Crohn's disease severity and prognostic implications.